Medicare Advantage Plans and Hearing Benefits

 Hearing Benefits with Clover Health’s Medicare Advantage Plan (Part D)

-All Clover Health, Medicare Advantage plans also include prescription drug coverage (Part D).
-If a hearing-related procedure requires you to take prescription medication for pain, inflammation, or to prevent infection, the prescription will be covered as part of your plan.
-The cost of the prescription will depend on the Tier that the drug is in, but generic prescriptions have a $0-$2 copay.
+Many Clover Health, Medicare Advantage plans also include prescription drug coverage (Part D)**.
+If a hearing-related procedure requires you to take prescription medication for pain, inflammation, or to prevent infection, the prescription may be covered as part of your plan.
+To check if your medication is covered or to find its tier, please refer to the Online formulary for your specific plan.
+The cost of the prescription will depend on the tier (cost category) that the drug is in, but many generic prescriptions have a $0 copay at in-network pharmacies.

 In addition, Clover Health offers mail-order pharmacy services.
-You can get the prescriptions without ever having to leave your home so you can stay safe during the COVID-19 pandemic.
+You can get your prescriptions without ever having to leave your home.
+To learn about the convenience and flexibility of utilizing CVS Caremark mail service pharmacy, please visit our Mail Order Pharmacy webpage.

 Get the Hearing Coverage You Need with Clover Health